ShuDataScience/Cyclistic-Bikeshare-Capstone/README.md

 The marketing campaign can prioritize the most popular 7 locations, where the campaign will target more users, and more targeted customers.

 2. From the target customers perspective:
-Provide more marketing campaign visibility (footage, frequency) at docked_bike stations.
+Provide more marketing campaign visibility (footage, frequency) at docked bike stations.
 The users are 100% targeted customers.

 3. From the time perspective:

   a.
 Jun-Oct are the peak seasons.
 I recommend to increase budget spent in these months.
-The marketing campaingn will be viewed by more more target customers.
+The marketing campaingn will be viewed by more targeted customers (casual users).

   b.
 The casual users are more active (by 40% roughly) at the weekend.
-Increasing the marketing campaingn at the weekend, can increase the campaign exporsure to casual users to increase the potential converation rate to memebers.
+Increasing the marketing campaingn at the weekend, can increase the campaign exporsure to casual riders to increase the potential convertion rate from casual riders to annual memebers.